-If the Social Security Administration approves you for disability benefits, they re-confirm your eligibility every 3, 5 or 7 years.
+Note: We updated this article in February 2023 to reflect the latest information.
+If the Social Security Administration approves you for disability benefits, they re-confirm your eligibility every 3-7 years.
 In other words, your first claim approval isn’t supposed to last forever!
 To ensure you still qualify for monthly SSD benefits, the SSA mails a short form for you to fill out.
 Then, they need you to complete this form and mail it back for re-approval before sending any more disability checks.
 It’s known as a Disability Update Report (sometimes referred to as Form SSA-455-BK).
+In November 2020, the SSA created an online version of Form SSA-455 so you can submit it from any Internet-enabled device.

 What’s a Disability Update Report?

-Your Disability Update Report is a self-help mailer form.
+Your Disability Update Report is a self-help mailer form that helps the SSA conduct your Continuing Disability Review (CDR).
 The SSA created it to gather information from disabled claimants currently receiving benefits.
 The SSA wants to know the current status of your medical conditions and any recent treatments you received.
 (In this case, recent means any time a doctor treated you within the last two years.)
 The form also asks for information updates that happened during this two-year period, such as:

 What’s important to know is this: No human being reviews your completed Disability Update Report form.
 Instead, a computer scans it after you mail it back to the SSA.
 Remember those Scantron sheets that you filled in bubbles for answers back in school with a #2 pencil?
 Your Disability Update Report form is essentially the same thing.